JeevalShah/ElectricityAccessVisualizationProject/README.md

 This graph highlights the disparity in electricity access across different income levels and regions, reflecting the broader challenges of energy inequality.
 It's a powerful visual representation of how socioeconomic status can impact the quality of life, including basic utilities like electricity.

-+income group and region counts/percentage
+  + income group and region counts/percentage
 ![.](Income_groups_regions_counts_percent.jpg)